Next Gen Carpal Tunnel Care

 When to Wear a Carpal Tunnel Wrist Brace

-I’m constantly amazed how many people with carpal tunnel syndrome just slap on a wrist brace to make it feel better.
+I’m constantly amazed how many people with carpal tunnel symptoms just slap on a wrist brace to make it feel better.
 It reminds me of my 4 year old daughter.
 Each time she had a boo boo she demanded a Band-Aid to ease the pain.
 Applying a brace to relieve carpal tunnel is almost the same thing.
 But instead, the brace is probably making the carpal tunnel worse.
 Why?
 First, because you’re probably wearing it all day.
 Second, you’re probably not wearing a “real” carpal tunnel wrist brace.

 The prevalence of carpal tunnel